ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 *Evolution with RL rule*

 The ant initially makes circles and builds complex patterns (in red), before to backtrack a large part of the trajectory (in blue).
-This is caused by the symmetry between direction R and L, and can be shown through the large area in red and blue.
+This is caused by the symmetry between direction R and L, and can be shown through the large areas in red and blue.

 <img src="../images/2016-12-11-Langton-Voronoi/RL/5000_seed_11_1000.png" alt="1000 iterations with RL rule" width="32%"/>
 <img src="../images/2016-12-11-Langton-Voronoi/RL/5000_seed_12_1000.png" alt="1000 iterations with RL rule" width="32%"/>